Set coherence: basis-independent quantification of quantum coherence

-Let us first discuss the set-coherence for the case of a single POVM.
+We first discuss the set coherence for the case of a single POVM.
 Clearly, we have that $\rob(\mathcal A)=0$ for all projective measurements, i.e., measurements with ${A_a^2=A_a}$ for all $a$, as the POVM elements commute with on another and can hence be simultaneously diagonalised.
 Note that this is also the case for binary measurements.
-There are however nonprojective POVMs that feature nonzero set-coherence.
-For qubit POVMs, we find numerically (similarly to the case of states, see Appendix~\hyperref[app:most]{B}) that the most set-coherent ternary ($n=3$) POVM is the trine ($\rob= 1/\sqrt{3}$), while for $n=4$ we get $\rob = 1/\sqrt{2}$ for the symmetric informationally complete POVM (with Bloch vectors forming a regular tetrahedron).
+There are however nonprojective POVMs that feature nonzero set coherence.
+For qubit POVMs, we find numerically (similarly to the case of states; see Appendix~\hyperref[app:most]{B}) that the ternary ($n=3$) POVM with the most set coherence is the trine ($\rob= 1/\sqrt{3}$), while for $n=4$ we get $\rob = 1/\sqrt{2}$ for the symmetric informationally complete POVM (with Bloch vectors forming a regular tetrahedron).